 It’s a common belief that businesses don’t need to send out 1099-NEC forms to corporations.
 And this is true.
 Sometimes.

 In general, you don’t have to issue 1099-NEC forms to C Corporations and S Corporations.
 But there are some exceptions, including:

 You can read about other exceptions, such as cash payments for fish (yes, it’s a thing) here.

-You will need to send out a 1099-MISC form if you’re working with an LLC sole proprietorship.
+You will need to send out a 1099-NEC form if you’re working with an LLC sole proprietorship.
 An easy way to tell?
-Just look at the W-9 your worker provided.
+Just look at the W-9 the worker provided.
 If the W-9 indicates they are an LLC that is taxed as a sole proprietorship, you need to send a 1099.
 If their LLC is taxed as an S- or a C-Corp you do not (unless an exception applies as described above).

-If you’re unsure, it’s always best to file a 1099-MISC.
+If you’re unsure, it’s always best to file a 1099-NEC.
 There’s no penalty if you file one but you didn’t need to.
 On the other hand, not filing one that is required can lead to hefty penalties.

-And here’s a final tip: Always get the W-9 before you issue payments to any vendor who may be required to get a 1099-MISC.
+And here’s a final tip: Always get the W-9 before you issue payments to any vendor who may be required to get a 1099-NEC.
 Less-reputable vendors might not be around when you need their information at tax time.

 Note: while the 1099-NEC is taking the place of a 1099-MISC with box 7 data beginning with calendar year 2020, the 1099-MISC form is still in use for other purposes, for example, for rents, payments to attorneys, and fishing boat proceeds.
 For additional information on the 1099-NEC form, please see the IRS site.